-Creamy pumpkin risotto is an elegant fall dish.
+Creamy pumpkin risotto is an elegant take on risotto with pumpkin & parmigiano-reggiano.
 Perfect on its own as a meal or as an Italian inspired Thanksgiving side dish.
 It’s pretty much fall in a creamy, comforting bowl of goodness.

 Post may contain affiliate links.
 To read my affiliate policy click here.

 Risotto is one of my favorite things in the world to eat.

 It’s creamy, and you can make it with wine and cheese.
 What’s not to love?

 Thanks to Gordon Ramsey though people have this idea that making risotto at home is really hard.

 Sure it requires some patience but there are absolutely no fancy skills or techniques involved in making homemade risotto.

 If you can stir, you can make risotto.